cnpem/ssc-raft/README.md

 ### PIP

-If one is inside the CNPEM network, they can install the latest version of sscRaft directly from the `pip server`
+If one is inside the CNPEM cluster, they can install the latest version of sscRaft directly from the `pip server`

 ```bash
     pip install sscRaft==version --index-url https://gitlab.cnpem.br/api/v4/projects/1978/packages/pypi/simple